 The Samaritan woman goes to the well at Sicar because she must get water for those daily necessities.
 She goes at an unusual hour, the sixth hour, which is equivalent to mid-day and is the hottest time of the day, in order to be sure that she would not meet anyone.
 Instead, the Lord is awaiting her arrival!

 There the woman found the Lord who revealed who He truly was by saying to her, “for although you have had five, the one you are with now is not your husband.
 You spoke the truth there.”
 Then Jesus clearly revealed to her that He is the Messiah and so He revolutionised her life, converting her and giving a new sense to her entire life.

-Reading this passage is also for us like finding ourselves at the well at Sicar because the Lord have called us to listen to Him.
+When we read this passage it is like finding ourselves at the well at Sicar because the Lord have called us to listen to Him.
 Like the Samaritan woman, we are also “thirsty” but the risk is that we, as the Prophet Jeremiah says, go to quench our thirst at the “leaky cisterns” (Jer 2:13).
-The Lord instead offers us “the living water that wells up to eternal life” (Jn 4:14).
+Instead, the Lord offers us “the living water that wells up to eternal life” (Jn 4:14).
 Only by drawing water from this fountain will we find the sense of our life and gain a profound knowledge of ourselves.